Mullica River Paddle – Atsion to Pleasant Mills – Burlington County, NJ- Overnight or all in one go!

 Description: Last Spring (oh, how long ago it seems), the Scouts and I headed out to do this run, camping out at the Mullica River Wilderness Camp along the way.
 I’d never done an overnight canoe trip or canoed the Mullica, so everything on this trip was new to me.

-Now I’ve done a lot of canoeing in the pine barrens, but it’s been entirely confined to the Wading River and a few lakes.
+Now I’ve done a lot of canoeing in the pine barrens, but it’s been entirely confined to the Wading River, the Great Egg Harbor River, and a few lakes.
 The Mullica and the Wading are both beautiful, winding rivers surrounded by pines and cedars in the South Jersey wilderness, but they have completely different temperaments.
 The Wading is generally very fast.
 Most of the time (and especially after rain), it’s like riding in a demolition derby, except the trees and river banks aren’t going to break.
 Hitting an obstacle in the river always carries a huge risk of flipping, getting impaled by branches, someone getting knocked out of the canoe, the canoe leaning enough for water to rush in.
 It’s seriously awesome.
 And I’d canoed it only three weeks before, so it was fresh in my brain.